 The primary source of raw water supply for the North Kingstown water system is groundwater.
 Water is pumped directly into the distribution system for consumption, or serves to provide storage capacity in the storage facilities.
 The water supply, at present, consists of 11 water supply wells and pumping stations that serve the Saunderstown High, Slocum High and Low service areas.
 The Water Department installed a new gravel packed well (Well #11) and received new source approval from the RI Department of Health in April 2005.
-This well helps to meet peak demands associated with development that has occurred within the Town over the past ten (20) years and provide system flexibility and redundancy.
+This well helps to meet peak demands associated with development that has occurred within the Town over the past twenty (20) years and provide system flexibility and redundancy.
 In addition to the proposed new well, a satellite well (well #5a) was constructed to replace existing well #5.
 The new satellite well went into service in the summer of 2005.
 It is anticipated that Well #10, which has been out of service since 2013, will be reactivated (a new well developed to replace it) in 2022.

 The NKWD does not own or operate any water treatment facilities.
-Historically, source water has been treated with caustic for pH adjustment and a corrosion inhibitor is added for lead and copper control.
+Historically, source water has been treated with sodium hydroxide for pH adjustment and a corrosion inhibitor is added for lead and copper control.
 As a result of acute violations of the Total Coliform Rule in 2001, 2002, and 2003 a disinfection pilot study, was initiated in the low service area of the distribution system (wells #1, 2, 6, 9, & 10) in the summer of 2005.
 The purpose of the pilot study was to evaluate the effectiveness of using sodium hypochlorite to control bacterial regrowth in the distribution system.
-All chemical treatments take place at each well station facility.
+Following successful piloting of sodium hydroxide disinfection (no additional total coliform-positive samples), the process was implemented on a permanent basis and remains in-use.
+All chemical treatments take place at each well station facility, except for Well 2, for which sodium hydroxide and sodium hypochlorite treatment equipment is located at Pump Station (Well) 1 and Wells 7 and 8 for which sodium hydroxide and the proprietary polyphosphate (corrosion control) are dosed by equipment at Well 3.